-----DOSAGE AND ADMINISTRATION ----
+--DOSAGE AND ADMINISTRATION--

-- The recommended dose of permetrexed for injection administered with pembrolizumab and platinum chemotherapy in patients with a creatinine clearance (calculated by Cockcroft-Gault equation) of 45 mL/min or greater is 500 mg/m2 as an intravenous infusion over 10 minutes, administered after pembrolizumab and prior to platinum chemotherapy, on Day 1 of each 21-day cycle.
+- The recommended dose of pemetrexed for injection administered with pembrolizumab and platinum chemotherapy in patients with a creatinine clearance (calculated by Cockcroft-Gault equation) of 45 mL/min or greater is 500 mg/m2 as an intravenous infusion over 10 minutes, administered after pembrolizumab and prior to platinum chemotherapy, on Day 1 of each 21-day cycle.
 (2.1) - The recommended dose of pemetrexed for injection, administered as a single agent or with cisplatin, in patients with creatinine clearance of 45 mL/minute or greater is 500 mg/m2 as an intravenous infusion over 10 minutes on Day 1 of each 21-day cycle.
-(2.1, 2.2) - Initiate folic acid 400 mcg to 1000 mcg orally, once daily, beginning 7 days prior to the first dose of pemetrexed for injection and continue until 21 days after the last dose of pemetrexed for injection.
+(2.1, 2.2) - Initiate folic acid 400 mcg to 1000 mcg orally, once daily, beginning 7 days prior to the first dose of pemetrexed for injection and continueuntil 21 days after the last dose of pemetrexed for injection.
 (2.4) - Administer vitamin B12, 1 mg intramuscularly, 1 week prior to the first dose of pemetrexed for injection and every 3 cycles.
 (2.4) - Administer dexamethasone 4 mg orally, twice daily the day before, the day of, and the day after pemetrexed for injection administration.
 (2.4)

------DOSAGE FORMS AND STRENGTHS-

-For Injection: 100 mg or 500 mg lyophilized powder in single-dose vial (3)
+DOSAGE FORMS AND STRENGTHS For Injection: 750 mg lyophilized powder in single-dose vial.
+(3) CONTRAINDICATIONS History of severe hypersensitivity reaction to pemetrexed.
+(4)